rougier/from-python-to-numpy/02-introduction.rst

 Simple example
 --------------

 Let's take a very simple example, random walk.
+(You can execute any code below from the `code` folder, ideally inside an IPython session or Jupyter notebook.)

 One possible object oriented approach would be to define a `RandomWalker` class and to write with a walk method that would return current position after each